Buying vs Building Villa in Bali: 9 Key Factors to Consider

 Key Takeaways

-Ease of ProcessThe process is quicker; you can move in or rent out immediatelyBuilding is time-consuming, with a complex process involving land acquisition, permits, and construction
+Ease of ProcessThe process is usually faster and simpler because the villa is already built, so you can move in or rent it out sooner.The process takes more time and involves land acquisition, permits, design, construction, and ongoing coordination.

 Factor 1: Cost Comparison